Working towards Silver: Rights Aware

 2. Begin your RRSA journey to Silver: Rights Aware

-Organise regular Steering Group meetings to prioritise your actions using the Action Plan fir Silver you completed for the Bronze accreditation.
+Organise regular Steering Group meetings to prioritise your actions using the Action Plan for Silver you completed for the Bronze accreditation.
 This is a working document so keep adding actions to the second column and review your current position to identify impact.
+Use the Teaching and Learning Toolbox to help you.

 3. Consult with your pupil-led RRSA Steering Group